 Although you might not bump into metal in your day-to-day life, many guitar centers sell their pieces to metal players who love to make electric guitars howl lowly with their lyrics.
 Heavy Metal is a subgenre of Rock music, developed in the 1960s and 1970s, largely in the United Kingdom.
 It came up almost like a response to the pop music of the age, contradicting the happy dance songs which were promising love and sunshine.

-Since then, the genre sprouted hundreds of subgenres but most of them have a distorted guitar sound and long electric guitar solos which can go on for minutes on end.
-The first famous bands were Black Sabbath, Led Zeppelin, and Deep Purple in the ‘60s and ‘70s, followed by iconic bands such as Kiss and Alice Cooper in the ‘80s.
+Since then, the genre sprouted hundreds of subgenres.
+However, most of them have a distorted guitar sound and long electric guitar solos which can go on for minutes on end.
+The first famous bands were Black Sabbath, Led Zeppelin, and Deep Purple in the ‘60s and ‘70s.
+This was followed by iconic bands such as Kiss and Alice Cooper in the ‘80s.
 Heavy Metal is still incredibly popular with bands such as Metallica, Korn, Slipknot, and System of a Down selling out concert halls and arenas on every tour!

 With the spread of technology, music has gone through many changes too over the years.
 Starting from the simple techniques of recording it to the way music is produced, currently, you see more DJs in the top charts than singers or musicians.
 These music producers are essential to current music – their musical instruments are the computer and the turntable!
 The popularity of EDM or Electronic Dance Music has been on the rise since as early as the late 1980s.